Blockost/aws-connect-cli/README.md

 The executable will be created in the `dist/` folder.

-Additionally, you can create a wrapper script in your local bin folder `/usr/local/bin/` to run it from anywhere (and provide the necessary config file 🏄).
-It also simplifies greatly the update process since you will only have to `git pull` and run `build-dist.sh` again to use the latest version:
+Additionally, you can create a wrapper script in your local bin folder `/usr/local/bin/` to run it from anywhere (and encapsulate the necessary config file for you 🏄).
+It also simplifies greatly the update process since you will only have to `git pull` and run `npm install && npm run build` again to use the latest version:
 ```bash
 #!/bin/bash
 set -e